bcgov/CIT/docs/Local_Environment_Setup.md

 ```

 And then to run the Community investment tool see [README](https://github.com/bcgov/CIT/blob/develop/cit3.0-web/README.md).

 Once the app is running you can access the Community Investment Tool Front end at `http://localhost:3000`, the Django app api at `http://localhost:8000/api/**` and the swagger documentation at `http://localhost:8000/swagger/`.
 To access the database use the proper user and port 5432.

 You can create a new terminal, and run commands to interact with the application. `docker-compose ps` to show services, and `docker-compose exec cit-api bash` to open a shell in inside the django service.

 ## Docker containers

-CIT consists of 5 main docker containers when running locally, these are defined in `docker-compose.yml` and respective Dockerfiles.
+CIT consists of 3 main docker containers when running locally, these are defined in `docker-compose.yml` and respective Dockerfiles.

 - `cit-web` - Builds and hosts `./cit3.0-web` on port 80, utilizing npm and nginx.
 - `cit-api` - Builds and hosts `./cit-api` on port 8000, utilizing python 3.6, in addition to providing swagger on `*:8000/swagger/`
 - `db` - Stands up a Postgres database for cit-api to use on port 5432
-- `kcpostgres` - Stands up a Postgres database for keycloak to use
-- `keycloak` - Provides a local instance of keycloak on port 8080

 ## Development